-After some chaotic trading in the yen/dollar market and gradual appreciation of the yen after the collapse of the Bretton-Woods regime, the G10 countries agreed in December 1971 to a new parity with a narrow band with fluctuation plus/minus 2.25%.
+After some chaotic trading in the yen/dollar market and gradual appreciation of the yen after the collapse of the Bretton Woods regime, the G10 countries agreed in December 1971 to a new parity with a narrow band with fluctuation plus/minus 2.25 percent.
 The yen had appreciated gradually from 360 yen to 315 yen per dollar by the mid-December 1971.
-Under the Smithsonian Agreement of December 18, 1971, the central rate for the yen/dollar rate was determined, after tough negotiation, to be 308 yen/dollar, a 16.88% revaluation (according to the IMF definition) from the Bretton-Woods rate of 360 yen/dollar.
+Under the Smithsonian Agreement of December 18, 1971, the central rate for the yen/dollar rate was determined, after tough negotiation, to be 308 yen/dollar, a 16.88 percent revaluation (according to the International Monetary Fund [IMF] definition) from the Bretton Woods rate of 360 yen/dollar.